navidrome/website/content/en/docs/Installation/ubuntu-linux.md

 # You can uncomment the following line if you don't have any media in /home/*.
 # This will prevent navidrome from ever reading/writing anything there.
 #ProtectHome=true

+# You can customize some Navidrome config options by setting environment variables here.
+Ex:
+#Environment=ND_BASEURL="/navidrome"
 ```

 ### Start the Navidrome Service